elifnur-alsac/Transparent-Menu/README.md

+# Running the Project
-In the directory of the project, first you should run npm i command, then to start the project ypu should type and execute npm start command.
+In the directory of the project, first you should  run `npm i` command, then to start the project ypu should type and execute `npm start` command.

+# Attributes
 - Welcome Page:
   The user can first view the Welcome Page.
 On this page, a promotional letter for the restaurant meets the user.
 A menu button is located on the page to direct the user to the menu.